Julie Woodward’s Nike Soccer Camp Seattle University Seattle, Washington

-At the Nike Soccer Camps at Seattle University players of all ages and abilities learn new skills and take their performance to the next level!
-Campers are trained by Julie Woodward and the Seattle University women’s soccer staff which have a rich range of experience coaching soccer at the most fundamental level through the elite level.
+The Nike Soccer Camp at Seattle University offers players of all ages and abilities the opportunity to learn new skills and take their performance to the next level!
+Campers are trained by Julie Woodward and the Seattle University women’s soccer staff which have a diverse range of experience coaching soccer at the most fundamental level through the elite level.

 - Nike Soccer Camp T-shirt